 Using your single sign-on credentials, download the course.

-Four short videos that explore micro-behaviours and micro-inequities and the important part they play in our working relationships, and in addressing diversity and inclusion in the workplace.
+Three short videos that explore micro-behaviours and micro-inequities and the important part they play in our working relationships, and in addressing diversity and inclusion in the workplace.

 Using your single sign-on credentials, view the videos.

 Bystander intervention is a vital component in tackling bullying and harassment, as we all have a part to play in creating our workplace culture.
 Through our everyday interactions we are challenging or enforcing social norms, we are leading by example and role modelling behaviour.
 The Responsible Bystander workshop aims to empower you with the confidence and tools to challenges problematic behaviour in a safe, respectful and productive way before it escalates to bullying and harassment.

 If you would like to organise this training for your department or faculty, please contact email@example.com

 The following training is offered to Harassment Advisors: